analysiscenter/batchflow/docs/intro/tf_models.rst

 Note that you can use this model for 1d, 2d and 3d inputs (with a proper config when initializing a model).

+Also take a look into `conv_block <tf_layers#convolution-block>`_ documentation to find out how to write this network in just one line of code and other sophisticated examples.

-Now you can train the model in a pipeline:
+Now you can train the model in a simple pipeline:

 .. code-block:: python